hanggrian/javapoet-dsl/README.md

 -------
     Copyright 2019 Hendra Anggrian

-    Licensed under the Apache License
-, Version 2.0 (the "License");
+    Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.
     You may obtain a copy of the License at